fnkybyte/Compyle/README.md

 # Compyl

-A lightweight, local-first web application for chatting with multiple large-language models via OpenRouter.
+A lightweight, full end to end login to Chat Data Storage AI-Chat bot to work with multiple large-language models via OpenRouter, connecting multiple model in a same chat base with previous context of chat.

 ## Features